AxFrancois/Netwok-Troubleshooting/Layer 3/IPv4.md

 Duplicate IPs are a frequent issue in networks and can sometimes be a bit difficult to identify.

+> ⚠️ Duplicate IP can still happen even if you use DHCP.
+In order to verify if an IP is already used, a DHCP server uses [ICMP](ICMP.md) ping request.
+If something blocks the ping request, for example an [ACL](../Layer%204/ACL.md) or a [Firewall](../Layer%204/Firewall.md), the DHCP server gets no anwer and the IP is considered as unused

 ### Symptoms

 All layer 3+ protocols are highly unstable.
 Frequent diconnections and packet loss.
 [ARP](ARP.md) request are sent continuously and the network is not stable.